BenjaminHeist/Python-for-Data-Science-Benjamin-Heist/README.md

 1. Missing Ratings: Check if there are any missing values in the rating column.
 2. Country-Specific Films in 2021: Count the number of films released in 2021 that correspond to your country.
 3. Movies in 2020 with Full Information: Identify how many movies from 2020 have no missing values across all columns.
+- excludes rows with incomplete data when analyzing full information for movies in 2020
-4. Year with the Most Titles: Find the year with the highest number of titles in the dataset.
+5. Year with the Most Titles: Find the year with the highest number of titles in the dataset.
-5. Average Releases Since 2010: Calculate the average number of titles released annually from 2010 onwards.
+6. Average Releases Since 2010: Calculate the average number of titles released annually from 2010 onwards.

 The script provides answers to the following questions based on the Titanic Dataset:

 1. Gender-Based Survival Percentage: Calculate survival percentages for males and females.
 2. Survival Percentage Grouped by Gender and Class: Analyze survival rates grouped by gender and passenger class.

+Key Visualizations (Out of scope)

+- A bar chart visualizing survival percentages for males and females across passenger classes.

 Libraries Utilized